JVaassen/ducoboxHTTP/README.md

 ## Roadmap

 What is still on the roadmap?
 - Writing values to ducobox, including setting speed manual.
-(Top priority)
+(Top priority and part of this is in the current release)
 - A timer so values are automaticly get fetched.
 Instead of using a injection.
 - Other way of exporting data, instead of JSON output.
 - Bugfixes